-Shortlisted applicants are normally invited for interview at the School of Medicine.
+Shortlisted applicants are normally invited for multiple mini interviews with the School of Medicine.
 This allows us to further assess your aptitude for and interest in the course.
-It’s also an opportunity for you to visit the facilities, find out more about the course and meet staff and students.

 If shortlisted, you'll receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
 If you don't notify us and don't attend a selection event, your application will be rejected.